INCY WINCY SPIDER ACTIVITIES!

 I remember doing a lesson in school, where we had to look for mini beasts in our school garden, and I discovered a spider cocoon on a leaf.

-Carefully I priced it off and took it to school to analyze it under a microscope.
-There was a light directed on it so I could see more clearly.
+I priced it carefully and took it to school to analyse under a microscope.
+A hot table light was directed on it so I could see more clearly.

-As there was a fair amount of heat generating towards it, I detected tiny black dots inside the cocoon, noting these were baby spiders.
+Because a fair amount of heat was generated towards it, I detected tiny black dots inside the cocoon, noting these were baby spiders.

 SPIDER MUMMY!

-So being the carer of a new responsibility, I took it home with me in a container.
-It wasn’t until I reached home that there was activity in my school bag, having had a look to my surprise the cocoon had hatched and tiny baby spiders were crawling all around my school books, inside my bag.
+So, being the carer of a new responsibility, I took it home in a container.
+It wasn’t until I reached home that there was activity in my school bag.
+To my surprise, the cocoon had hatched, and tiny baby spiders were crawling all around my school books, inside my bag.

 QUICK, QUICK!

-I rushed into the garden and carefully took my books out shaking my bag over the nearest bushes, never contemplating anything like this to happen.
+I rushed into the garden and carefully took my books out, shaking my bag over the nearest bushes, never contemplating anything like this happening.

-Happy and sad at the same time, almost like letting go of baby birds back into the wild.
+Happy and at the same time sad, almost like letting go of baby birds back into the wild.

 MOTHERS PRIDE!

-The next day I rushed out into the garden to see if there was any evidence of the day before and to my surprise, there were tiny little webs everywhere, with the morning dew dripping and gleaming from their tiny little creations.
+The next day, I rushed out into the garden to see if there was any evidence of the day before.
+To my surprise, there were tiny little webs everywhere, with the morning dew dripping and gleaming from their tiny little creations.

 HOW I FELT!

-I felt like a proud Mum and so please they survived this escapade!
-Who would have dreamed this would have been the outcome, from one small cocoon!
+I felt like a proud Mum, and so pleased they survived this escapade!
+Who would have dreamed this would have been the outcome of one small cocoon?

-It is a memory I will never forget and had loads to write about and so ecstatic with my findings.
+It is a memory I will never forget.
+I had loads to write about and was so ecstatic with my findings.

 ARE YOU READY TO CRAFT SPIDERS?

-So let’s get back to the craft in hand.
+So let’s get back to the craft at hand.
 Incy Wincy Spider Activities!

 I made these two videos, showing how to make each spider, so enjoy!

-First, let’s look at how to make the tube spider, check out this video:-
+First, let’s look at how to make the tube Incy Wincy Spider, check out this video:-

 Below is what you need and how to make!